AudioBible/AudioBible/README.md

 4. Development

-    cd ~/Projects

-    # download the project using git
+### download the project using git

     git clone git@github.com:AudioBible/AudioBible.git

-    # download from your fork so you can create a pull request if you make changes
+### download from your fork so you can create a pull request if you make changes

     git clone git@github.com:{USERNAME}/AudioBible.git

-    # change into the project directory and run the program during development
+### change into the project directory and run the program during development

     cd AudioBible
     audiobible/__init__.py

-    #run with books located in ./tests/KJV directory and data located in ./tests
+###run with books located in ./tests/KJV directory and data located in ./tests

     BOOKS_PATH=tests audiobible/__init__.py

-    # run tests giving the books data path
+### run tests giving the books data path
     BOOKS_PATH=tests python -m unittest tests

-    # do some dev and create a pull request
+### do some dev and create a pull request

 Praised be Jesus name!
 Amen.